taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 ```
 DELETE /objects/:name
-DELETE /caches/:id/objects/:name
 ```

 This service has at least one copy of each stored file.
 Any copies stored in addition to this original and authoritative copy are considered to be cached copies.

-The first endpoint will delete the original copy of the file as well as initiating the deletion of any cached copies.
+This endpoint will delete the original copy of the file as well as initiating the deletion of any cached copies.
 On success, it will return a 200 to reflect the success of deleting the original copy.

-The second endpoint would attempt delete all of the cached copies in the various locations, leaving the original file intact.
-The cached copies are those copies which are created in other regions or services to provide more local copies of each object.
-This cache purging must return a `202 Accepted` response and not `200/204` due to the nature of how caches work in the real world.

-The `id` parameter in the second endpoint would specify a specific cache id for which the deletion is requested.
-A special reserved value `all` would request that all non-canonical copies of the object be deleted.

 ### Retrieval